linode/docs/docs/applications/game-servers/minecraft-with-mcmyadmin-on-debian.md

 ### Remove Unnecessary Network Services

-By default, Debian installs with listening services for [Exim4](https://en.wikipedia.org/wiki/Exim), [NFS](https://en.wikipedia.org/wiki/Network_File_System) components, SSH and time synchronization (see `sudo netstat -tulpn`).
+By default, Debian installs with listening services for [Exim](http://www.exim.org/), [NFS](https://en.wikipedia.org/wiki/Network_File_System) components, [SSH](https://en.wikipedia.org/wiki/Secure_Shell) and time synchronization (see `sudo netstat -tulpn`).
 SSH is necessary to adminster your server and timekeeping is important, but if Exim and NFS are not needed, they should be uninstalled to eliminate listening network services and reduce attack surface.

 1. Exim: